Contributing to GNES¶

 feat(encoder): add new inceptionV3 as image encoder

-Merging Process
+Merging Process¶

 A pull request has to meet the following conditions to be merged into master:

-• Coding style check (PEP8, via Codacy)
+- Coding style check (PEP8, via Codacy)

-• Commit style check (in CI pipeline via Drone.io)
+- Commit style check (in CI pipeline via Drone.io)

-• Unit tests (via Drone.io)
+- Unit tests (via Drone.io)

-• Review and approval from a GNES team member.
+- Review and approval from a GNES team member.

 After the merging is triggered, the build will be delivered to the followings:

-• ReadTheDoc: latest will be updated.
+will be updated. - ReadTheDoc:

-• Benchmark: speed test will be updated.
+will be updated. - Benchmark: speed test will be updated.

 Note that merging into master does not mean an official releasing.
 For the releasing process, please refer to the next section.

-Release Process
+Release Process¶

 A new release is scheduled on every Friday (triggered and approved by Han Xiao) summarizing all new commits since the last release.
-The release will increment the third (revision) part of the version number, i.e. from 0.0.24 to 0.0.25.
+The release will increment the third (revision) part of the version number, i.e. from 0.0.24

 After a release is triggered, the build will be delivered to the followings:

-• PyPi Package: a new version of Python package is uploaded to Pypi, allowing one to pip install -U gnes
+will be updated. - PyPi Package: a new version of Python package is uploaded to Pypi, allowing one to

-• ReadTheDoc: a new version of the document will be built, latest will be updated and the old version will be achieved
+- ReadTheDoc: a new version of the document will be built,

-• Benchmark: speed test will be updated.
+will be updated and the old version will be achieved - Benchmark: speed test will be updated.

 Meanwhile, a new pull request containing the updated CHANGELOG and the new version number will be made automatically, pending for review and merge.

-Major and minor version increments
+Major and minor version increments¶

-• MAJOR version when GNES make incompatible API changes;
+- MAJOR version when GNES make incompatible API changes;

-• MINOR version when GNES add functionality in a backwards-compatible manner.
+- MINOR version when GNES add functionality in a backwards-compatible manner.

-The decision of incrementing major and minor version, i.e. from 0.0.0 to 0.1.0 or from 1.0.0 to 2.0.0, is made by the GNES team.
+The decision of incrementing major and minor version, i.e. from 0.0.0

-Testing Locally
+Testing Locally¶

 The best way to test GNES is using a Docker container, in which you don’t have to worry about the dependencies.

-We provide a public Docker image gnes/ci-base, which contains the required dependencies and some pretrained models used in our continuous integration pipeline.
+, which contains the required dependencies and some pretrained models used in our continuous integration pipeline.

 You can find the image at here or pull the image via: